muziejus/javascripting-english-major/2-calculator.md

 //--> 6
 > 2 / 3;
 //--> 0.6666666666666666
-> 3 % 2;
-//--> 1
 ```

-These should be pretty straightforward, except for the last one.
-If I tell you
-it’s called the **remainder operator**, is its meaning clearer?

 As you can see, the arithmetic operators give numbers as answers.
 The
 comparison operators, like `===`, respond with `true` or `false`: